worldbank/DECAT_Space2Stats/docs/readme.md

 ### `/aggregate`

-The summary endpoint is very similar to the summary endpoint, but it returns an aggregate statistic for the entire area, based on an additional `aggregation type` function ('sum', 'avg', 'count', 'max' or 'min').
+The aggregate endpoint is very similar to the summary endpoint, but it returns an aggregate statistic for the entire area, based on an additional `aggregation type` function ('sum', 'avg', 'count', 'max' or 'min').
 The request body is the same as the summary endpoint, with the addition of the `aggregation_type` field.

 This example uses an admin-1 province boundary from GeoBoundaries, retrieved as a `geopandas geodataframe` or `simple feature` (r).